 Do you use agile software development techniques?

-In principle, requirement specifications are not part of agile software development, but many companies benefit from having an overall requirement specification before embarking on software development.
-It provides a good overview of where you are going.
+In principle, requirement specifications are not part of agile software development, but many companies benefit from having an overall requirement specification before starting the development process.
+This provides a clear direction and sets expectations for the project’s goals.

 At that point, you can create specifications on the basis of, among other things, user stories, which you can typically keep track of with the help of a tool, such as Jira.